kwzhao/workfeed/ebpf/README.md

 1. **Debug Mode** (`--debug`): Prints each flow record to stdout as connections complete
 2. **Daemon Mode** (`--daemon`): Batches flow records and sends them via UDP to a rack-level sampler

+**Note**: The monitor automatically filters out flows with exactly 1 byte sent, as these typically represent FIN-only control flows without application data.
+This reduces noise in the collected data by eliminating connection teardown artifacts.

 #### Daemon Mode Options

 - `--udp-host HOST`: Rack sampler IP address (default: 127.0.0.1)